-Consequences of a Commodity Hedging Disruption Event - Commodity Hedging Disruption Events" in the accompanying product supplement no. 6-I), we have the right, but not the obligation, to cause the calculation agent for the notes (the "note calculation agent") to adjust the Interest Payments payable on each Interest Payment Date that follows the occurrence of that commodity hedging disruption event.
+Subject to the impact of a commodity hedging disruption event as described under "General Terms of Notes - Consequences of a Commodity Hedging Disruption Event" in the accompanying product supplement no. 215-A-I. In the event of a commodity hedging disruption event, we have the right, but not the obligation, to cause the note calculation agent to adjust the Interest Payments payable on each Interest Payment Date that follows the occurrence of that commodity hedging disruption event.
 Please see "Selected Risk Considerations - We May Adjust Further Interest Payments If a Commodity Hedging Disruption Event Occurs" for additional information.

 Investing in the notes involves a number of risks.
-See "Risk Factors" beginning on page PS-16 of the accompanying product supplement no. 6-I, "Risks Factors" beginning on page US-6 of the accompanying underlying supplement no. 4-III and "Selected Risk Considerations" beginning on page TS-4 of this term sheet.
+See "Risk Factors" beginning on page PS-6 of the accompanying product supplement no. 215-A-I and "Selected Risk Considerations" beginning on page TS-3 of this term sheet.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of the notes or passed upon the accuracy or the adequacy of this term sheet or the accompanying product supplement, underlying supplement, prospectus supplement and prospectus.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of the notes or passed upon the accuracy or the adequacy of this term sheet or the accompanying product supplement, prospectus supplement and prospectus.
 Any representation to the contrary is a criminal offense.